 The social cost of carbon

 In addition to helping select the right portfolio of projects, Patch worked with EQT to define a meaningful budget.
 To achieve maximum effect, they agreed that the average credit price per tonne should not only be informed by market prices, but also by the social cost of carbon (SCC) in Europe.

 The SCC refers to the monetary-value estimate of all economic damage—from changes in agricultural output to declines in human health and labor productivity—that result from emitting one tonne of carbon dioxide into the atmosphere.
 EQT has intentionally followed the carbon credit price development—meaning their average credit price has increased exponentially since 2015 and has seen a total increase of more than ten times over as of 2021.

 “EQT was focused not only on making sound yet cutting-edge choices when it came to carbon credits, but also on ensuring the money they spent had the fullest impact possible,” says Brennan Spellacy, Co-founder and CEO of Patch.

 Leading by example

 The resulting model—supplementing operational emission reductions with thoughtful investments into innovative carbon removal and storage technologies—acts as an example from which the diverse companies in EQT’s investment portfolio can take inspiration.
+As a sustainability leader, EQT has developed a contribution model that helps support nascent frontier projects, and provides them with the financing necessary to scale their operations.
 In this way, EQT aims to scale their climate action worldwide, for even greater reach and impact.

-Wikmark concludes: “We hope our example can guide the companies we invest in towards achieving net-zero emissions themselves in a similarly impactful way.
-Patch is a great partner with whom to do so.”
+Wikmark concludes: “We hope our example can guide the companies we invest in towards achieving net-zero emissions themselves, and by contributing to frontier technologies, help build foundations for a more sustainable world.
+With its platform, and the breadth and depth of relationships with project developers, Patch is a great partner with whom to do so.”